Capsaicin (On the skin)

 - Talk to your doctor before you use any other skin medicine on the same area where you are using capsaicin.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-If you are using the patch, tell your doctor if you have high blood pressure or a history of heart or blood vessel problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have high blood pressure or a history of heart or blood vessel problems.

-- You should not use the medicine on open wounds, sores, scrapes, or irritated skin.
+- Do not use the medicine on open wounds, sores, scrapes, or irritated skin.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 Your blood pressure will be measured while the patch is on your skin and after it has been removed.
-If you notice any change to your recommended blood pressure at home, call your doctor right away.
-If you have questions about this, talk to your doctor.
+If you check your blood pressure at home and notice any changes, call your doctor right away.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Coughing, shortness of breath, or any breathing problems